Industry-leading training in conducting accurate, legislation-compliant hearing tests on adults in the occupational and medical settings.

 The Occupational Audiometry Course is taught to small-medium sized groups.
 This allows our teachers to provide one-on-one, hands-on practical tuition and individually tailor each student’s development of key audiometry skills.

-This course has been approved by Coal Services, and fulfils the training requirements for nurses to conduct NSW Coal Industry Order 43 health surveillance audiometric tests.
+This course has been approved by Coal Services and fulfills the training requirements for nurses to conduct NSW Coal Industry Order 43 health surveillance audiometric tests.

 Also approved is our 2-day Intermediate Audiometry Workshop.